codio/site/source/docs/student/playmode.html.md

 full_width: true
 ---

 To see your Guide running, you need to *Play* it.
-A prompt will be given as you open the project for the Guide to automatically start but you can alsl do this from the 'Tools->Guides Play' menu option.
+This is done from the 'Tools->Guides Play' menu option.

 At this point the panel layout is set up automatically according to the layout specified in the first Guide section and the first section will be displayed.